Improving operations through a vendor-managed inventory

 Like many entertainment companies, sales of home video (DVD and VHS) products have contributed significantly to the studio's bottom line.
 Most of these sales come from large retailers where the studio manages the retailer's inventory at their stores (vendor-managed inventory or VMI).
-The existing VMI solution, which was managed on an AS / 400 server, was no longer capable of managing burgeoning business demands and even simple changes in the business rules could be incorporated only with much rework.
+The existing VMI solution, which was managed on an AS / 400 server, was no longer capable of managing burgeoning business demands and even simple changes in business rules could be incorporated only after much rework.
 The company wanted Infosys to deliver a new VMI solution, which would cater to existing and future needs.

-Because legacy and open systems were involved, the Infosys team also had to handle issues relating to decoding with EBCDIC (Extended Binary Coded Decimal Interchange Code) and ASCII (American Standard Code for Information Interchange).
+Because legacy and open systems were involved, the Infosys team also had to handle issues relating to decoding with Extended Binary Coded Decimal Interchange Code (EBCDIC) and American Standard Code for Information Interchange (ASCII).
 While EBCDIC is used exclusively on IBM mainframes, almost all other systems use ASCII.
 To ensure that these disparate systems could effectively communicate with each other, Infosys created interfaces to handle the decoding from EBCDIC to ASCII.

-To ensure improved operations, Infosys also developed a balancing and control report module, which helps the client easily verify that critical data passes completely between applications.
+To ensure improved operations, Infosys also developed a balancing and control report module, which helped the client easily verify that critical data passed completely between applications.

 The Infosys solution delivered several powerful benefits including:

-- On-time delivery of VMI solution: solution went live in conjunction with the SAP implementation
+- On-time delivery of the VMI solution – the solution went live in conjunction with the SAP implementation.

-- Inventory management at the store level was considerably improved, and the forecasting ability ensured that retailers did not face problems relating to product returns and low stocks
+- Considerable improvement of inventory management at the store level.
+The forecasting ability ensured that retailers did not face problems relating to product returns and low stocks.

-- Overall cycle forecasting / fulfillment cycles have decreased, ensuring the right product is available on the retailers' shelves at the right time
+- Decreased overall cycle forecasting / fulfillment cycles, which ensured that the right product is available on the retailers' shelves at the right time.

-- The judicious usage of applying the Global Delivery Model helped the client stay profitable by cutting development and operational expenditure
+- Judicious usage of the Global Delivery Model, which helped the client stay profitable by cutting development and operational expenditure.

-- Business intelligence was also enhanced with special exception-based reports, which highlighted areas of concern before they became major difficulties
+- Enhanced business intelligence with special exception-based reports, which highlighted areas of concern before they became major difficulties.

-- The new solution also enables the client to speedily add new customers to the program
+- Enabled the client to speedily add new customers to the program.